programster/gatling-docker-image-builder/README.md

-# gatling-docker-image-builder
+# Gatling Docker Image Builder
-Codebase for building a Gatling Docker image.
+A codebase for building a Gatling Docker image.